Organisational Committee Members

 Genevieve Higgins

-Genevieve is currently Manager of Community Justice Programs at Jesuit Social Services.
+Genevieve is Manager of Community Justice Programs at Jesuit Social Services in Melbourne.